 The situation becomes a little more dicey when 2 other major media outlets (CBS and FOX News) decided to show the actual clips on their news broadcasts.
 If the front office people at ESPN actually had a policy or stance regarding the use of these illegally filmed clips, they should have taken a similar stance against CBS and FOX staff members.
 This raises an interesting question: Why did ESPN single out the New York Post?
 While some may argue that it was the way the Post utilized the images, we find that rather hard to believe.
 Although CBS and FOX were not as sensational in their presentation of the clips as the Post was they are in fact doing the same thing–using the illegal footage to try and further their story.
 For our money, there is a simple answer as to why ESPN singled out the Post staff members for their blacklist–because they can.

 Ok, we’re ready for the firestorm.
 The four of you who are still reading this are going to swim the moat and scale the walls of the RTC castle after you read this post.
-You’re going to want to string up those responsible by their testicles (or in Nvr’s case, his mangina), and ritualistically flog them until they admit that a grevious error has been made.
+You’re going to want to string up those responsible by their testicles, and ritualistically flog them until they admit that a grievous error has been made.
 We’re ready for it.